-The Grand Rapids Feminist Film Festival is a free one-day celebration dedicated to elevating voices and showcasing talent from historically underrepresented groups in mainstream media.
+The Grand Rapids Feminist Film Festival is a two day free celebration dedicated to elevating voices and showcasing talent from historically underrepresented groups in mainstream media.

 Bring awareness to the lack of diverse representation in front of and behind the camera.

-Inspire and empower media creators to engage in filmmaking as a feminist act.
+Inspire and empower media creators from underrepresented and marginalized groups to engage in filmmaking as a feminist act.

 Examine media through the intersecting lenses of gender, sexuality, race, ability, class, age, etc.

-Cultivate a welcoming space that fosters cross-cultural understanding.
+Cultivate a welcoming safe space that fosters cross-cultural understanding.

-Now in its fourth year, the GRFFF was originally the brainchild of independent publisher, The Bandit Zine, as a film version of their magazine.
-What started as a small evening showcase has now grown into an all-day festival that includes interactive workshops and panels, and features films from around the world.
+Now in its fifth year, the GRFFF was originally the brainchild of independent publisher The Bandit Zine as a film version of their magazine.
+What started as a small evening showcase has now grown into a two-day festival that includes interactive workshops and panels, performances by local artists, and films screened from around the world.

-In the past three years, we have received over 2,000 film submissions and welcomed over 3,000 people of all genders, races, ages, religions and abilities, through our doors.
-We’re excited to see the fest grow even more this year as we move to UICA, and are so happy to be a part of the ever-evolving Grand Rapids community.
-See our press release for all the information.
+We’re excited to see the fest grow even more this year, and are so happy to be a part of the ever-evolving Grand Rapids feminist community.
+See our 2017 press release for information on last year's festival.

 GRFFF is run entirely by volunteers and is made possible through community partnerships and sponsors.
 And we're always looking for more!